 The remainder of this section sets out the context and background for the project.
-The draft Cobbora Land Use Planning Strategy is then presented in the following sections:
+The Cobbora Land Use Planning Strategy is then presented in the following sections:

-- Section 2 provides a draft Vision and guiding principles for the Strategy Area; - Section 3 describes the area-wide planning considerations, which form the context for the Strategy; and - Section 4 sets out location-specific guidelines for three distinct Precincts within the Strategy Area.

-Section 5 presents a brief conclusion and describes the next steps that will be taken to finalise the Report.
+- Section 2 provides a Vision and guiding principles for the Strategy Area; - Section 3 describes the area-wide planning considerations, which form the context for the Strategy; and - Section 4 sets out location-specific guidelines for three distinct Precincts within the Strategy Area. - Section 5 presents a brief conclusion and describes how the Strategy will operate, once adopted.